-New technology allows you to see near & far without glasses!
+New technology allows you to see near & far without glasses in each eye!

-See Near and Far and everything in between without the need of any visual aids for the rest of your life!
+See Near and Far and everything in between in each eye without the need of any visual aids for the rest of your life!

 Say Bye Bye to Trifocals, Bifocals and goodbye Readers too.

 While bidding adieu, say good riddance to contact lenses too.